foliovision/thoughtful-comments/readme.txt

 == Changelog ==

-= 0.4 =
+= 0.3.6 =

-* Comment voting added
-* Live comment updates - without excessive Ajax
-* Simple Comment Editing compatilibity with Thoughtful Comments cache
 * Added access to comment blacklist for editors - in Tools menu
 * Added "Comment author must have a previously approved comment if the comment contains a link" setting
+* Added "Daily Comment Limit" setting
+* Pro version with comment caching, voting and live updates coming!

 = 0.3.3 =
 * spam moderation - added option to show spam in front-end for admins.
 Useful mainly if your spambot spam is in trash (thanks to FV Antispam)